tylerhelmann/dickeya-barseq-2021/dickeya_db_setup.md

 #### Download NCBI RefSeq protein sequences for *Dickeya dadantii* 3937, *D. dianthicola* ME23, and *D. dianthicola* 67-19.

-(Note: Check that these locusIds are compatible with BarSeq output.)

 - Dda3937 = GCF_000147055.1
 - DdiaME23 = GCF_003403135.1
 - Ddia67-19 = GCF_014893095.1